-If you need help with doing any step, visit the Devices page, select your device, and use the search bar in upper right to find what you're looking for.
+Tip: If you need help with any of these steps, visit our Device tutorials page, select your device, and use the search bar in upper right to find what you're looking for.

-- Turn off Wi-Fi to ensure you're using T-Mobile network.
+- Turn off Wi-Fi to make sure you're using T-Mobile network.

-- Check the device Network mode is set to "Auto."
+- Set the device Network mode to Auto.

 - Remove any cases or covers from the device.

 - Registered to T-Mobile network, but no signal: The problem is likely low or no coverage.
-If the coverage map showed good coverage, try switching to 2G or turning off LTE, then Contact us to tell us if it helped or not.
+If the coverage map showed good coverage, try switching to 2G or turning off LTE.

 - T-Mobile network is not available: The problem is likely no coverage.
 If the coverage map showed good coverage, perform a master reset.

 - Network selection gets stuck or gives error: Perform a master reset.
-If that doesn't help, we'll need to check your SIM card when you contact us..
+If that doesn't help, we'll check your SIM card when you contact us.

 Check for signal.